TranAnKhoa/First-mile-Optimization/README.md

 ## 📌 Overview

-This project originates from a research collaboration between **[Your University/Department Name]** and **CEL Consulting**.
+This project originates from a research collaboration between **International University (HCMIU)** and **CEL Consulting**.

-The primary objective is to solve the **First Mile Logistics Optimization** problem—a critical and costly component of the supply chain involving the movement of goods from local merchants to consolidation centers.
+The primary objective is to solve the **First Mile Logistics Optimization** problem—a critical and costly component of the supply chain involving the movement of goods from farms to factories.
 Beyond traditional optimization methods, this research proposes a novel **Hybrid Search Architecture** designed to enhance solution quality and convergence speed.

 ---